 Although Kuribayashi would have some success after changing their name to Petri in the early 60s, they are still a relatively unknown marque to most people.
 When you think of Japanese camera companies, Nikon, Canon, Konica, Minolta, Olympus, Yashica, Asahi Pentax, Fujinon, and Mamiya all come to mind first.
 Even among the lesser known companies, Miranda (Orion), Kowa, Ricoh, and Topcon all probably rank higher than Petri did.

 Still, this camera is really quite nice.
 The 4-element Orikon lens had a maximum aperture of f/3,5 which meant it should be reasonably bright for a medium format lens, plus it was coated.
-I assume its a Tessar based design since most 4-element lenses of the time were.
+I assume it is a Tessar based design since most 4-element lenses of the time were.
 The shutter appears to be some clone of a Compur shutter which was a very good shutter.
 Finally, it took 6cm x 4.5cm shots on 120 film which meant you could get 16 exposures per roll instead of 12 like on a 6×6 camera.
 I was intrigued with this camera and excited to use it.

 When I received it, it was in mostly good condition, but I could see that immediately it would need some work.
 It wasn’t as obviously broken as the Ciro Flex, but I could see that the shutter was sticky and there was oil on the blades.
 The bellows and the lenses looked good, and the body was in mostly good condition.
 There is a small piece of leatherette missing from the door catch on the side.